avo-hq/docs.avohq.io/docs/2.0/search.md

+---
+version: '1.0'
+license: community
+---

 # Search

 Finding what you're looking for fast is essential.
 That's why Avo leverages [ransack's](https://github.com/activerecord-hackery/ransack) powerful query language.

-First you need to add `ransack` as a dependency to your app (breaking change from 1.10.0).
+First, you need to add `ransack` as a dependency to your app (breaking change from 1.10.0).

 ```ruby
 # Gemfile